withastro/docs/src/pages/en/guides/manual-setup.md

 ## 5. Create astro.config.mjs

 Astro is configured using `astro.config.mjs`.
 This file is optional if you do not need to configure Astro, but you may wish to create it now.

-Create this file at the root of your project, and copy the code below into it:
+Create `astro.config.mjs` at the root of your project, and copy the code below into it:

 ```
 // Full Astro Configuration API Documentation: